 The COVID-19 crisis has resulted in schools shut across the world.
 This is the first pandemic to have had a profound impact on education not only in the Philippines but on a global scale as well.
+Community support has never been more important.
 There are over 27 million Filipino children that are out of the classroom at the present time and education has changed dramatically since the lockdown.
 Students now have to undergo e-learning or online learning through electronic technologies and media.

 Public and private education institutions had to adapt to the new situation where face-to-face interactions are prohibited, resulting in alternative or remote teaching methods.
 Despite the extraordinary challenges presented by this pandemic, it also opened an opportunity for us to innovate and amplify alternative teaching methods that will allow for a more conducive learning environment given the restrictions and beyond the conventional classrooms.

 Several months into this global pandemic, we continue to find ways to support our Tribe in any way we can.
 It has become our bigger purpose to ensure that everyone is valued and taken care of during these trying times.
 One of the issues we came across given the pandemic situation was online distance learning and that not all children have the luxury of owning computers – and they’re being left behind with schools closed by the coronavirus.
 Seeing this we thought of ways to extend and repurpose our technology.

 Last September, we launched “B&P Tech for the Tribe” as a way of giving back to our awesome Tribe!
 The “Tech for the Tribe” program is aimed at providing the children of our Booth and Partners and ARCH Offices employees access to a desktop computer at home which they can use for distance learning while schools are shuttered.
 Lucky winners from both B&P and ARCH Offices employees were provided with desktop computers for their children’s online education while the reopening of schools is still uncertain.